-8.1.1.3 Powering the Sensor
+8.1.1.3 Powering the sensor

 The A200 provides power to the sensor when it is connected to a computer USB port.
-An internal DC/DC converter boosts the 5 VDC supply from the USB connection to a 12 VDC output required to power the sensor.
+An internal DC/DC converter boosts the 5 VDC supply from the USB connection to a 12 VDC output is required to power the sensor.

-8.1.1.4 Determining which COM Port the A200 has been Assigned
+8.1.1.4 Determining which COM port the A200 has been assigned

 When the A200 driver is loaded, the A200 is assigned a COM port number.
-This COM port number is needed when using DevConfig or a computer terminal software such as HyperTerminal.
+This COM port number is needed when using the Device Configuration Utility.